A Marketing Consultant Makes Sense For Your Business. Here’s Why. I hear statements like this on a weekly basis…

 This is why Chief Marketing Officers exist in larger companies.
 They are the tie that binds the needs of the business and then coordinates marketing functions to meet the vision.
 In the same way, a Marketing Consultant is an external tie that will bind a strategy and then manage the separate functions of marketing in proper order.
 A Marketing Consultant is an outsourced version of a CMO.
 A Marketing Consultant is also referred to as a “Fractional CMO”.

 Persona Development is the research of customer traits so you can relate to them in your messaging.
-Copywriting, SEO, Website, Social Media, and all other marketing has to line up to the Personas.
+Copywriting, SEO, Website, Social Media, and all other marketing have to line up with the Personas.
 Without it, you won’t be able to gain the attention and trust of an online visitor.

 Copywriting is the skill of writing the text for marketing.
 The most crucial part of Copywriting is knowing your customer and how to speak to them.
 It also blends in vision, mission, and SEO awareness.
 Once produced, it is used across your SEO, website, social media, offline media, etc.

-Search Engine Optimization is the process of driving people your website from web searches.
+Search Engine Optimization is the process of driving people to your website through web searches.
 It requires a deep look into your Personas, Copywriting, Website structure, online reviews, etc. SEO requires a high level of expertise in order to get a good return on investment.

 This is only the beginning of how the different parts of marketing have to tie together to get good results.
 There is much more to consider to make sure your business marketing is the best it can be.